jrhackett/capranav/README.md

 # CapraNav

-CapraNav is a navigation system for the campus Worcester Polytechnic Institute.
+CapraNav is a navigation system for the Worcester Polytechnic Institute campus.
+It provides detailed maps of the campus and of several buildings.
+The program provides turn-by-turn directions as well as a graphically drawn path on the maps.

+We also developed a MapBuilder tool too speed up the process of adding nodes and edges to maps.
+It is very intuitive to use; you can add nodes and edges to maps by clicking directly on the maps.

 ## History